 Vitamins are carbon-containing molecules and are classified as either water-soluble or fat-soluble.
 They can be changed and inactivated by heat, oxygen, light and chemical processes.
 The amount of vitamins in a food depends on the growing conditions, processing, storage and cooking methods.
 Minerals do not contain carbon, and are not destroyed by heat or light.
 Unlike other nutrients, minerals are in their simplest chemical form.
 Minerals are elements.
 Whether found in bone, seashells, cast iron pots or the soil, they are they same as the minerals in our food and our bodies.
 The mineral content of plant foods varies with the soil content and the maturation of the plant.

 If you look to vitamins for a jolt of energy, you are looking in the wrong place - even if a supplement bottle says, “promotes energy,” or makes some other similar vague statement.
 Vitamins are not energy boosters.
 Many B vitamins do, however, participate in energy-yielding chemical reactions in the body.
 This is confusing because calorie is another word for energy.
 It’s clearer to say that B vitamins help the body get calories from food.
 While you’re unlikely to get more pep by taking vitamins, eating vitamin-rich foods will certainly help you maintain health.

-- Functions: Assists in carbohydrate and amino acid metabolism
+Vitamin B1 assists in carbohydrate and amino acid metabolism.

 - Recommended Intakes of Riboflavin: The RDA for riboflavin also reflects energy needs with higher riboflavin intakes recommended for those whose calorie needs are higher.
 The RDA for adult women and men is 1.1 and 1.3 mg, respectively.